-B. RFP/ITB
+B. RFP/IFB

-- An SFA desiring to contract its food service MUST contact the State Agency at 405-521-3327 to obtain a copy of the Oklahoma prototype RFP/ITB/Contract.
+- An SFA may NOT initiate a contract with an FSMC during the school year.
+An SFA desiring to contract its food service MUST contact the State Agency at 405-521-3327 to obtain a copy of the Oklahoma prototype RFP/ITB/Contract.
 The Oklahoma prototype MUST be used.
-The prototype RFP/ ITB/Contract must be submitted for approval once it is completed.
+The prototype RFP/ITB/Contract must be submitted for approval once it is completed.
 It is suggested that this be done at least 60 days prior to advertising the bid so that necessary changes can be made.
-Once the State Agency has approved the completed RFP/ITB/Contract prototype, it will be mailed back to the SFA so the bidding process may begin. - 2.
-SFAs are to develop detailed specifications for each food component to be included in its RFP/ITB/Contract.
+Once the State Agency has approved the completed RFP/ITB/ Contract prototype, it will be mailed back to the SFA so the bidding process may begin. - 2.
+SFAs are to develop detailed specifications for each food component to be included in its RFP/IFB/Contract.
 Specifications shall cover items such as grade, purchase units, style, condition, weight, ingredients, formulations, and delivery time. - 3.
 Soliciting/advertising the bid: - a.
 Time allowed-Once the RFP is approved by the state, it is suggested that at least 60 days be allowed from the time bids/proposals are solicited to the time that they are due. - b.
 Advertising methods-Bids/proposals must be solicited directly from an adequate number of qualified FSMCs and must be publicized in order to provide for maximum open and free competition.
 To accomplish this, copies of the complete RFP should be mailed to prospective offerors.
-A list of these companies begins on page P-64.
+A list of these companies begins on page P-.